 Businesses with internal security operation centers that consistently fail to make the software and hardware investments that a SOC requires will likely result in poor cybersecurity.
 As a result, organizations using in-house SOCs may begin to lose their ability to scale and maintain operational flexibility.

-In other words, a poorly managed SOC forces other departments of the business to fix the problems the SOC should rightly be solving, taking away valuable resources from critical aspects of the organization.
+In other words, without a dedicated managed SOC partner, your business is forces other departments of the to fix the problems the SOC should rightly be solving.
+This results in taking away valuable resources from critical aspects of the organization.

 Outsourcing your SOC to industry professionals with the correct expertise, experience, and resources ensures optimal cyber security performance for your business.
 With the right SOC managing your network, you’re free to stay flexible and scale with confidence.